-Through class learning and independent research, pupils will delve into contemporary issues.
-What are you entitled to?
-What are your rights?
-What injustices are taking place?
-Pupils will individually choose a focus, then gather evidence in the form of an Added Value Unit.
-The outcome will be a broadly discursive written response on their findings, as well as opportunities to work on key internal assessment criteria towards the National 4 award, including the Added Value Unit.
+Through class learning and independent research focusing on Scottish based topics, pupils will delve into contemporary issues.
+Pupils will individually choose a focus, then gather evidence in the form of a research project.
+The outcome will be a talk presentation on their findings, as well as opportunities to work on key internal assessment criteria towards the National 4 award, including the Added Value Unit.
+In addition to these outcomes, the talk will provide another element towards the overall Scottish Studies Award at N5.